git-pull/website/code_explorer/django-vs-flask-2017.rst

 --------------------

-Flask, as a microframework, is relatively dormant from an activity standpoint (after all, what are you really going to add to something meant to be small).
+Flask, as a microframework, is relatively dormant from an activity standpoint (after all, it's scope is well-defined).
 It's not about stars, or commits, or contributor count.
-It's about features you can articulate in a `change log <https://github.com/pallets/flask/blob/master/CHANGES>`_.
+It's about features articulated in `change logs <https://github.com/pallets/flask/blob/master/CHANGES>`_.

 The good news is, Flask isn't getting bloated.
 Recent pull requests seem to be on tweaking and refining facilities that are already present.